MertDikdas/book-recommender-backend/README.md

 ## Book Recommender – Backend
 Backend service of a Book Recommender System built with FastAPI and SQLAlchemy.
 This API provides book management, rating, comment handling, and user-book relationship tracking.
+If you install book-recommender-frontend you can access full version of this application. https://github.com/MertDikdas/book-recommender-frontend.git

 ## System Requirements